 Everything is incrementally falling away.

-At “sadness” I understood why I was playing the dumb game in the first place.
-I was down about something taking place in my life and contemplating whether or not to permanently remove the source, but realized the loss would heighten and prolong the sadness.
+At “sadness” I understood why I was playing the silly game in the first place.
+I was down about something taking place in my life and contemplating whether or not to permanently remove the source, but realized the loss would heighten and prolong said sadness.
 It’s like having a very sick pet and not wanting to put it to sleep.
 Also, maybe the pet will become cured like those people who, through lifestyle change, make it impossible for cancer to reappear?
-And suppose the beloved pet actually wants to live, in spite of coming down with awful ailments and bringing us both suffering?
+And suppose the beloved pet actually wants to live in spite of coming down with awful ailments and bringing us both suffering?
 It’s a muddy analogy, I know.

 Back to the meander.

 For the next few paragraphs, please apply winks liberally every time I talk about being “great,” because if you take it at face value, you’ll find me insufferable.

 The other night I dreamt that I wasn’t actually smart but believed I was based on other people thinking so, which they only did because I used “big words,” except later they spent our entire association confused by how such a “smart” person can fuck up so often.
 Another time I dreamt people were compelled to pretend I was pretty because they felt sorry for me.
 In real life, many people (with the exception of my mother) have occasion to consider me obnoxiously confident.
 My dreams beg to differ the same way my mother used to egg me on to be “more bold” as if I suffered from insecurity.
 I always wondered, why does she not realize how great I think I am?
 But judging by all the insecurity dreams I’ve had of late, my mother is due some credit.
 I also used to dream about losing my teeth.
 Then I smashed them in real life and the dreams stopped.
 Let’s hope not all dreams come true.